fxckgfw/shadowsocks-wiki/Troubleshooting.md

 4. If the server received requests but your browser got no responses, check the DNS on your server.
 Change it into `8.8.8.8`, restart your server and test again.
 5. If the server is slow, change your server port into common port like `80` `25` `443` `995` `3389`.
 6. If you see `Permission Denied` when server starts, use `iptables` to redirect ports<1024 to ports>1024 `iptables -t nat -A PREROUTING -p tcp --dport 995 -j REDIRECT --to-ports 8387`
+7. If you have connection problem only to a specific website, open developer console and check which request block the loading process.
+Check its url and hostname, and use `ping` `curl` to check connectivity from your server to that url and hostname.
+Also check if this URL is bypassed by your PAC.